Orchextra/orchextra-android-sdk/README.md

 [![](https://jitpack.io/v/Orchextra/orchextra-android-sdk.svg)](https://jitpack.io/#Orchextra/orchextra-android-sdk)
 ![](https://img.shields.io/badge/Min%20SDK-18-green.svg)

-A library that gives you access to Orchextra platform from your Android app.
+A library that gives you access to Orchextra platform from your Android sdkVersionAppInfo.

 ## Getting started
 Start by creating a project in [Orchextra Dashboard](https://dashboard.orchextra.io/start/login), if you haven't done it yet.
 Go to "Setting" > "SDK Configuration" to get the **api key** and **api secret**, you will need these values to start Orchextra SDK.